Welcome to our site! If you have any questions, please contact the Director of Special Services - Dr. Candace Wells

 On Friday, August 23rd, Governor Pritzker signed some new state laws regarding special education services that became effective immediately.
 Please be advised that the district is required to communicate the following changes to parents:

 Parents/guardians will be notified of the scheduled time, date and purpose of IEP meetings held for their child at least 10 calendar days in advance, which can be waived by agreement.
 At least 3 school days prior to IEP meetings, parents/guardians will be provided with copies of all written material that will be discussed at the meeting, except for materials related to placement and related services.
-Parents/guardians will also be provided with copies of the related service logs for their child at each annual review IEP meeting, or upon request.
-Parents/guardian will be included as part of the collaborative team that determines RtI (response to intervention) supports and services.
+The documents will be provided to parents electronically.
+Parents/guardians will also be provided with copies of the related service logs upon request.
+Parents/guardians will be included as part of the collaborative team that determines RtI (response to intervention) supports and services.